Yuri05/V10/README.md

-# ß-Release of PK-Sim 10 and MoBi 10
+# Beta-Release of PK-Sim 10 and MoBi 10
-Dear OSP users, we are happy to announce that new Version 10 of PK-Sim and MoBi is now available for the ß-testing.
-The ß-test phase will last till the **end of August**.
+Dear OSP users,

+We are happy to announce that the new Version 10 of PK-Sim and MoBi is now available for beta-testing.
+The beta-test phase will last untill the **end of August**.
+The goal of the beta release is to give you an opportunity to test the new features and let us know if you have any problems with the new implementation.

-If you would like to test the new features: you can use the *portable versions* of PK-Sim and MoBi  (download links below).
-Portable versions do not require installation and can be used in parallel to OSP Suite 9.
+How can you test the new features? you can use the *portable versions* of PK-Sim and MoBi  (download links below).
+The portable versions do not require installation and can be used in parallel to the official OSP Suite 9.

 Your feedback on the new features is highly welcome.

-**Important**: as the ß-Test versions are not final released software packages: please use them for testing purposes only, but not for productive work.
+**Important**: The beta-test versions are not final released software packages: please use them for testing purposes only, but not for productive work.

 # Downloads: